Guilherme-07062002/Guilherme-07062002/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2022 Goals: create a new project, find a new job and learn more and more.
+:outbox_tray: 2022 Goals: create new projects, find a new job and learn more and more.

 ## About me